dilshankarunarathne/spring-boot-notes/README.md

 * Responds to incoming web requests.
 The controller itself will respond with a specific method, based on the annotation of the HTTP method and execute.
 * Outputs a view or raw data.
 The controller can then output a view or raw data.
+Usually we work with views in web applications.